-We did visit In-N-Out multiple times, and I was disappointed to not find out until later that they offer a special dog menu item.
-The “puppy patty” is an unseasoned meat patty, for under $1.
+We did visit In-N-Out Burger multiple times, and I was disappointed to not find out until later that they offer a secret menu item for dogs.
+The “puppy patty” is an unseasoned meat patty, for about $1.
 Just be warned it is a bit greasy, so it’s best as a special treat, especially for smaller pups.

 Dog-Friendly Accommodation in Los Angeles